-As at December 31, 2012 Cı urrent Non-current Wit hin 1 year 1 to 3 years Later than 3 years Trade and other accounts payable \$ 4,426 \$ \$ Total \$ 4,426 \$ \$
+As at December 31, 2012 Cı urrent Non-current Wit hin 1 year 1 to 3 years Later than 3 years Trade and other accounts payable \$ 4,426 \$ \$ Total \$ 4,426 \$ \$ c.
+Market Risk i.
+Interest rate risk

 The significant market risks which the Company is exposed to are interest rate risk, price risk and foreign currency risk.
 These risks will affect the Company's financial performance and the value of its financial instruments.